 The Government has listened and today introduced a new aviation strategy.

-A passenger charter will be introduced to encourage airports and airlines to improve storage of wheelchairs on flights, to strengthen accessibility and service standards for disabled people, and to improve staff training – all things Helen called for in her Bill.
+A passenger charter will be introduced to encourage airports and airlines to improve storage of wheelchairs on flights, to strengthen accessibility and service standards for disabled people, and to improve staff training – all things I called for in my Bill.

 I’m delighted the Government has listened to my campaign to make flying fairer.
 I was outraged when I heard from a disabled constituent about how difficult it was for him to catch a flight – something which most of us take for granted.